rajanubhuti/ai-workshop-documentation/final_project_tumbbad/README.md

 This approach aligns with the concept of **double LoRA**, where two distinct learning processes are combined at generation time.

 ---
 ## Part 1: Training the Universe (Environment LoRA)

 ### Dataset Construction

-The first LoRA was trained on images representing the Tumbbad universe:
+The first LoRA was trained on images representing the visual and atmospheric logic of the Tumbbad universe.

+The dataset includes:

 - underground caves and temple like structures
 - eroded stone surfaces and moist textures
 - dim lighting with strong warm highlights
 - gold coins and reflective surfaces
-- enclosed, underground architectural spaces
+- enclosed architectural spaces

-Each image was selected to reinforce a consistent **material and atmospheric language**.
+Each image was selected to maintain consistency in **material, lighting, and spatial atmosphere**, allowing the model to learn a coherent environmental language.

 ![Universe Dataset](tumbbad_universe_dataset.jpg)

 ---

 ### Generated Results

-The trained model produced:

-- atmospheric underground interiors
-- spatially coherent cave environments
-- compositions centered around gold and light contrast
+# Example Prompts
+The following prompts were used to test how the model learned the atmosphere and spatial logic of the Tumbbad universe:

+- `tmbbdwrld dark underground temple chamber with wet stone floor and scattered gold coins, torch lighting`
+- `tmbbdwrld ancient temple corridor carved in stone, dim torch lights reflecting on wet floor`
+- `tmbbdwrld underground cave temple filled with gold coins and stone pillars, dark cinematic lighting`

 ![Universe Outputs](tumbbad_universe_outputs.jpg)